 Djurgarden is Stockholm's green paradise for runners, bicyclists and hikers.
 It's an island 3 kilometers long (2 miles) and 1 km wide, with a flowing mixture of open fields, woods, endless fjord waterfront and countless old homes and museums.
 And it's easily reached by foot from the downtown.
 Djurgarden means "game preserve" and was once the royal hunting grounds.

 Let's start at Nybroplan square, on the eastern side of downtown, easily reached using buses or the number 7 tram.
 The amazing Dramatic Theater, with its golden ornaments, dominates the east side of the square.
-Turn towards the docks on the south end of the square to start the run.
+Turn towards the docks along the south end of the square to start the run.

 |Theater at Nybroplan|